 The system board is equipped with an IrDA connector for wireless connectivity between your computer and peripheral devices.
 It supports peripheral devices that meet the IrDA or ASKIR standard.

 USB Ports

-The system board is equipped with two USB ports.
+The system board is equipped with a header for external USB ports.
 USB allows data exchange between your computer and a wide range of simultaneously accessible external Plug and Play peripherals.

 BIOS